mmeyer2k/dcrypt/docs/KEYS.md

 # Guide to dcrypt keys

 Dcrypt likes __BIG__ keys.
-This document explains some of the reasoning behind this design decision and some tips on key management.
+This document explains the reasoning behind this design decision and some tips on key management.

 ## Why 2048 bytes though?